-Writer Alex Carl and director Andy Palmer (The Funhouse Massacre, Badlands Of Kain) combine two of the genre’s favourite tropes, ghost hunters desperate for ratings and a summer camp slaughter to create Camp Cold Brook.
+Writer Alex Carl and director Andy Palmer (Witness Infection, Badlands Of Kain) combine two of the genre’s favourite tropes, ghost hunters desperate for ratings and a summer camp slaughter to create Camp Cold Brook.
 The result is certainly not what the plot or title would lead you to expect.

 Jack (Chad Michael Murray, House Of Wax, Riverdale) is the lead investigator on the show Haunt Squad.
 He and the rest of the squad Emma (Candice De Visser, The Funhouse Massacre), Angela (Danielle Harris, Inoperable, Redwood Massacre: Annihilation) and Kevin (Michael Eric Reid, The Honor Farm) have a problem.
-Their network boss (Courtney Gains, Children Of The Corn, Candy Corn) has informed them that short of a miracle this will be their last season.
+Their network boss (Courtney Gains, Await the Dawn, Candy Corn) has informed them that short of a miracle this will be their last season.

 So they gamble on Camp Cold Brook.
 Site of a bible camp until a murder/suicide took the lives of several children.
 Little known and seriously haunted it seems like a perfect choice.
 Of course, they find something they weren’t expecting.
 But for once, it’s something the audience wasn’t expecting either.

 The first surprise is, unlike so many ghost hunter films from Grave Encounters to Investigation 13, Camp Cold Brook isn’t a found footage film.
 I’ve been slowly warming up to that format, but I’m still glad to see this break the mould and film conventionally.